Kramers' degeneracy for open systems in thermal equilibrium

 Kramers' theorem is one of the oldest and most celebrated theorems in quantum mechanics.
 It states that the Hamiltonian of a system with half-integer total spin will have a pairwise degenerate spectrum if time-reversal symmetry (TRS) is preserved \cite{kramers1930, wigner1932}.
 This simple claim carries deep implications, ranging from the quantum spin Hall effect \cite{kane2005, bernevig2006} to the robustness of superconductivity in disordered materials \cite{anderson1959}.

 In this paper, we present an analogous degeneracy theorem that pertains to \textit{dissipative} many-body fermionic systems.
 Dissipative systems propagate irreversibly in time, i.e.~arbitrary initial states flow toward a (typically unique) steady state.
 Therefore it is not \textit{a priori} obvious that TRS should have any bearing on dynamics in this context.
-Nevertheless, we show that in Markovian open systems---which are governed by a Lindblad master equation with generator $\mathcal{L}$---the spectrum of $\mathcal{L}$ can feature Kramers-like degeneracies protected by a combination of TRS of the system-bath Hamiltonian \textit{and} the microreversibility property of systems at thermal equilibrium \cite{agarwal1973, majewski1984, alicki1976, chetrite2012, fagnola2008, roberts2020, sieberer2015}.
+However, if the open system is at thermal equilibrium, then TRS manifests itself in terms of microreversibility (also known as quantum detailed balance) \cite{agarwal1973, majewski1984, alicki1976, chetrite2012, fagnola2008,jaksic2014, crooks2008, roberts2020, sieberer2015}, which has experimental consequences in the solid state \cite{benoit1986, jacquod2012, matthews2014, lopez2012}.
+Here we show that in Markovian open systems---which are governed by a Lindblad master equation with generator $\mathcal{L}$---the combination of TRS and microreversibility protect degeneracies in the spectrum of $\mathcal{L}$.
 An analogous non-equilibrium open system (e.g.~one coupled to two reservoirs held at different temperatures) will not exhibit this degeneracy; see Fig.~\ref{fig:bath}.

-Many modern experimental platforms (including noisy quantum simulators) operate in a regime where coupling to an external environment cannot be ignored.
-Our work provides a precise description of how Kramers’-protected phenomena can survive coupling to a thermal bath.
-We show that, rather than being manifest in static properties of the steady state, these degeneracies can instead be inferred from time-dependent quantities describing the dynamical response about and/or approach to thermal equilibrium.
+This degeneracy can be inferred in experiments that operate in a regime where coupling to an external environment cannot be ignored, such as noisy quantum simulators.
+Rather than being manifest in static properties of the steady state, the degeneracy of $\mathcal{L}$ can instead be inferred from time-dependent quantities describing the dynamical response about and/or approach to thermal equilibrium.
 As an example, we show that fermionic Green's functions and other related correlators \cite{bruus2004} show signatures of the degeneracy, making our results directly observable in the solid state \cite{oka2014spin} and atomic systems \cite{Dao2007}.

-One of the many areas where Kramers' theorem plays an important role is in topological phases of matter, where certain kinds of gapless edge modes can be attributed to TRS-protected degeneracies \cite{kane2005, bernevig2006, pollmann2010}.
-Although the irreversible effects of coupling such systems to an environment can spoil some of their TRS-protected properties \cite{mcginley2020}, here we demonstrate that certain experimental signatures of TRS-protected edge modes can persist in the open regime.
+Our theorem helps us identify an important connection between microreversibility and TRS-protected topological phases of matter.
+For closed systems, certain kinds of gapless edge modes can be attributed to Kramers' degeneracy \cite{kane2005, bernevig2006, pollmann2010}.
+Although the irreversible effects of coupling such systems to an environment can spoil some of their TRS-protected properties \cite{mcginley2020}, here we demonstrate that other properties of the edge modes can persist in the open regime.